 Fortunately, there are perfectly legal means to avoid this from happening.
 In most situations, families can use acceptable alternatives that will protect 60% to 100% of a family’s assets and still qualify for assistance.
 Even if your loved-one is already in a nursing facility.
 A good plan may be able to provide homestead and asset protection for loved ones wishing to live at home; or protection of homestead and life savings if inpatient long-term care is needed (60 to 100% protection of assets); or protection of family assets if husband or wife requires inpatient long-term care services (60 to 100% protection of assets).
 There is also the Ladybird Deed homestead protection to assure that a home remains in family.

 Knowledge is Power, so it’s critical for everyone in today’s economy to develop a plan to protect themselves, their loved ones and their assets from the catastrophic consequences of a long term care illness.
 Without a plan, the burden of providing emotional, physical or financial assistance falls to the patient’s loved ones.
 The impact of not planning for long term care now could be devastating for all.

 One of the best things you can do right now for you and your family is get legal, financial and care plans in place.
 Doing so allows you to participate in making decisions and ensures your family won't be forced to make them for you in a crisis situation.
 Planning ahead will help protect family assets while still allowing the patient to qualify for government assistance, by developing a strategy that will get your loved one the care they deserve and not deplete the family life savings along the way.

 Although this information has been gathered from sources believed to be reliable, it cannot be guaranteed and the accuracy of the information should be independently verified.
 This material is intended for informational purposes only and should not be construed or acted upon as individualized tax, legal or investment advice.
-Neither Lion Street Financial, LLC., nor its registered representatives, offer tax or legal advice.
+Neither Lion Street Financial Services, Inc., nor its registered representatives, offer tax or legal advice.